Mithraeum/mithraeum-core-public/docs/README.md

 Contains saved necessary data in between era destruction's.

-### RewardPool.sol

-Contains Erc20 tokens which can be swapped for ingots.

 ### Era.sol

 Contains addresses which represent current game tokens such as resources, units, workers, prosperity; Also contains placed settlements and activated regions in current era.